 The Glass Conundrum

 Light is essential to a good life, and it has been discovered that some people suffer depression when there is not enough of it during the colder months of the year.
 Children are just as prone to the effects of light deprivation, so it is important to ensure they live in an environment where there is plenty of natural light.
-Parents who are concerned their children are too young to understand the dangers of walking into glass do have options, and placing colorful glass decals by local artists on windows children can reach is one way to help them enjoy the light without the danger of bumping into the window.
+Parents who are concerned their children are too young to understand the dangers of walking into glass do have options, and placing colourful glass decals by local artists on windows children can reach is one way to help them enjoy the light without the danger of bumping into the window.
 Parents who want their own decal designs can upload them to Siak Transfers, and they can be shipped for easy application.

 Broken Glass Blues

 Whenever a glass object is dropped, there is a good chance it will break unless it falls onto carpet.
 Modern interior design calls for solid flooring made of hardwood, ceramics or stone.
 Parents who are concerned their child will wander into an area where this is broken glass have a legitimate concern, so keeping their child occupied while they clean up the shards is important.
-A child’s play area within the home has become almost a necessity, and artistically designed colorful objects will attract the child’s attention while their parents are busy keeping them safe.
+A child’s play area within the home has become almost a necessity, and artistically designed colourful objects will attract the child’s attention while their parents are busy keeping them safe.